mccdgm/student-resources/resources.md

 * [Evaluating responsive WordPress themes](https://thethemefoundry.com/blog/responsive-wordpress-themes/)
 * [What To Consider When Choosing A WordPress Theme](http://www.smashingmagazine.com/2014/12/what-to-consider-when-choosing-a-wordpress-theme/)
+* [Are You Getting Cheated When Buying A WordPress Theme?](http://www.smashingmagazine.com/2015/11/ripped-off-buying-wordpress-themes/) The theme we started out with seemed very good, offering speeds that were quite good, especially for a news website or portal.
+We tested the theme with demo content; however, regardless of how hard we tried, speeds and scores never reached those on the vendor’s website.
+This led us to believe that theme vendors sometimes set up demos to make their websites appear faster than they really are.
+So, the question is, when we shop for a theme, do we get what’s on the tin?

 ##### Customizing Themes

 * [How to Customize WordPress Themes](http://www.siteground.com/tutorials/wordpress/customize-theme.htm)
+* [The Customizer API](https://developer.wordpress.org/themes/advanced-topics/customizer-api/) - The Customizer is a framework for live-previewing any change to WordPress.
+It provides a simple and consistent interface for users to customize various aspects of their theme and their site, from colors and layouts to widgets, menus, and more.
+Themes and plugins alike can add custom options to the Customizer.
+The Customizer is the canonical way to add options to your theme.

 ##### Places to Buy Themes